With this in mind, this page offers you advice on how you can best support your child’s learning at home. We hope you find this page useful.

 Don't forget every year we offer a series of parent workshops on reading and phonics...look out for our next workshop in the school newsletters.

 Hearing your child read can be a very rewarding experience for both of you, but we also appreciate that it can be quite stressful!
+We have a Reading Tree Challenge.

-Please see the side panel for tips on how to successfully hear your child read and don't forget to look out for our annual reading workshops advertised in our weekly newsletter.
+Don't forget to look out for our annual reading workshops advertised in our weekly newsletter.
 Feedback from these events is always very positive.